Last updated on June 18th, 2025 at 06:46 pm

 - Don’t leave home without putting up your shutters.

-- Lock the house up when you leave.
+- Lock the house when you leave.

 Hurricane Shelter Checklist